ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 [Provision a user on-demand.](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/provision-on-demand)

 1. Navigate to the single sign-on blade and then back to the provisioning blade.
-From the new provisioning overview blade, click on on-demand provisioning to provision a user and test out a few users.
+From the new provisioning overview blade, click on on-demand.

-1. Test provisioning by provisioning a user on-demand as described [here](https://aka.ms/provisionondemanddocumentation).
+1. Test provisioning a few users on-demand as described [here](https://aka.ms/provisionondemanddocumentation).

 1. Once on-demand provisioning is successful, change back to the provisioning configuration page.
-Ensure that the scope is set to only assigned users and group, turn provisioning On and click Save.
+Ensure that the scope is set to only assigned users and group, turn provisioning On, and click Save.

 1. Wait several minutes for provisioning to start (it may take up to 40 minutes).
 You can learn more about the provisioning service performance [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-provisioning-when-will-provisioning-finish-specific-user).
 After the provisioning job has been completed, as described in the next section, you can change the provisioning status to Off, and click Save.
 This will stop the provisioning service from running in the future.